How to Calculate the Straight Line Depreciation Using a Formula in Excel – 3 Methods

 =($D$5-$D$6)/7

-Here, the D5 and D6 cells represent the “Initial Cost of the Asset” and “Salvage Value” respectively.
+Here, D5 and D6 represent the “Initial Cost of the Asset” and “Salvage Value”.

-As our useful life is 7 years, we divide the subtracted value by 7.
+As the useful life is 7 years, the subtracted value is divided by 7.

-• Press ENTER to get the straight line depreciation value for the year 2017.
+• Press ENTER to get the straight line depreciation value for 2017.

-It should be noted that the dollar sign ($) is used to lock the D5 and D6 cells in this case, as those cell values will be required to calculate the value for the years 2018 to 2023 as well.
-This is called an absolute reference, and you can do that simply by pressing the F4 key after selecting a cell.
+The dollar sign ($) is used to lock D5 and D6, as these values will be used to calculate the value for 2018 to 2023.
+You can also create an absolute reference pressing F4 after selecting a cell.

 Using the Arithmetic Formula